VirgilSecurity/virgil-purekit-java/README.md

 ### Password-Based Security

-Virgil PureKit is based on the [Password-Hardened Encryption (PHE) protocol](https://virgilsecurity.com/wp-content/uploads/2018/11/PHE-Whitepaper-2018.pdf) – a powerful and revolutionary cryptographic technology that provides stronger and more modern security, that secures users' data and reduces the security risks associated with weak passwords.
+Virgil PureKit is based on the [Password-Hardened Encryption (PHE) protocol](https://virgilsecurity.com/wp-content/uploads/2018/11/PHE-Whitepaper-2018.pdf) – a powerful and revolutionary cryptographic technology that provides stronger and more modern security, that protects users' data and reduces the security risks associated with weak passwords.

 PureKit brings data security to a new level in three ways:
 1. **Replaces password hashing** in a way making it impossible to run offline and online attacks.
 By interacting with PHE Service, a standalone cryptographic service in Virgil Cloud dedicated to implement  PHE protocol, PureKit creates a unique user’s record that is associated with the user password.
 It is important to note that a user password is never transmitted to the PHE service in any form.